-Can Any Other Charges Be Substituted For Sex Crime Charges To Avoid Sex Offender Registration?
+Can Other Charges Be Substituted To Avoid California Sex Offender Registration?

-Why Are Judges And Prosecutors So Harsh In Prosecuting Sex Crimes In LA County?
+Why Judges And Prosecutors are Harsh In Prosecuting Sex Crimes

 Are There Defenses To Sex Crimes?